Note: This file is about 140K in size so may take a few seconds to load,

 spirit, and at the same time be deeply touched by the

 ignorant polytheism and idolatry of your people.
-Such
+Such an

 appreciation is hard on our part, because our world today